xiaqq/SDCND/Term2/CarND-MPC-Project-P10/README.md

 5. **VM Latency:** Some students have reported differences in behavior using VM's ostensibly a result of latency.
 Please let us know if issues arise as a result of a VM environment.

 ##Project Summary
-1. Model Variables and cost function.
+1. Model Variables and cost function

  The Variables in the MPC model consists of states and actuators.
 The states are: x, y, psi,v,cte and espi, where x,y,psi is the coordination and orientation of the vehicle, and the cte and espi are the cross check error and orientation error respectively. the actuators are delta and a, where delta is the steering angle and a is the acceleration.